HarryMWinters/better-parking-calculator/README.md

 ## Overview

-This simple react app was inspired by a QA/QC challange roughly based on [this](https://www.infoq.com/news/2010/05/testing_challenge/) discussion.
-The challange inspired me to get reacquainted with the react and I figured I'd try and build a _slightly_ better version of the calculator.
+This simple react app was inspired by a QA/QC challenge roughly based on [this](https://www.infoq.com/news/2010/05/testing_challenge/) discussion.
+The challenge inspired me to get reacquainted with the react and I figured I'd try and build a _slightly_ better version of the calculator.
 This is the result.

 ## Features